Being a leader is about understanding what is going on around you.

 - It puts your conversation into problem-solving mode because when you know where your team member is struggling, you can do something about it.

 3. What things should we do differently, or what processes can we improve?

 - People understand that things can be done differently, so being open to feedback from ‘below’ can be invaluable.

 - When team members recognize that they can provide value beyond their job description, you can harness this power to improve the company.

-- You may not always act on every suggestion, but you’re going to discover some things that truly need to change.
+- You may not always act on every suggestion, but you’re going to discover some things that genuinely need to change.

 4. What resources would be helpful to you right now?

 - By using the word “resources,” you’re opening the door beyond money.

 - What you might think employees need is often different from what they want.

 - Don’t assume the solution is more people or money, trust the people working on the project to understand what will solve the issue.